Magnetic support, wind-driven accretion, coronal heating, and fast outflows in a thin magnetically arrested disc: Time-averaged structure of MADs

 The top panel of \autoref{fig:phi_beta} shows that the normalized magnetic flux in the midplane saturates to a constant value and profile independent of the thermal state of the disc.
 The profile goes as $\propto r^{3/4}$, the expected radial profile in a self-similar disc.
 We note that a profile going as $\propto r$ was reported in \cite{begelman2022}.
 It is unclear whether this difference is due to a different initial profile for the magnetic field or the use of a different equation of state.

 We plot on the bottom panel of \autoref{fig:phi_beta} the radial profile of $\beta$ and $\beta_\theta$ for our three MADs.
 We see that as the disc becomes thinner it also becomes more magnetized.
-This is consistent with the fact that the magnetic flux in the midplane stays the same for all MADs independently of the thermal scale height.
+This is consistent with the fact that the normalized magnetic flux in the midplane stays the same for all MADs independently of the thermal scale height.
 Consequently, $\beta_\theta$ is larger by a factor of $\approx10$ for $h_\mathrm{th}/r=0.3$ than for $h_\mathrm{th}/r=0.03$.
 We see that $\beta$, which is computed on the total magnetic field and so depends mainly on the MRI-generated toroidal field, does not exactly follow that trend.
-The value of $\beta$ drops near the black hole when $h_\mathrm{th}/r$ is large.
+Indeed, the value of $\beta$ drops near the black hole when $h_\mathrm{th}/r$ is large.
 This is due to the radial field of the jet dominating near the black hole when the disc is hot and puffy.
-However, it is interesting to note that as the contribution from the jet becomes weaker our discs approach a constant value of $\beta$ that follows the scaling of $\beta_\theta$ with $h_\mathrm{th}/r$.
+However, it is interesting to note that, as the contribution from the jet becomes weaker, our discs approach a constant radial profile of $\beta$ as well as a constant value of $\beta_\theta$.